jundalisay/superb/content/en/research/kepler/harmony/book-1/part-31.md

-XXXVI Proposition
+## Proposition 36

-The side of the Octagon has a Geometrical description from its Angles, as equally does the side of the star Octagon, being the chord subtend­ ing three eighths of a circle, and they [the sides] are of the eighth degree of knowledge, individually, the former being an Elasson, the latter a Mizon; combined, they [the sides] are of the sixth degree [of knowl­ edge], and bear a particular proportion one to another.’*^'’ In short, the area is inexpressible, in fact a Medial.
+The side of the Octagon has a Geometrical description from its Angles, as equally does the side of the star Octagon, being the chord subtending three eighths of a circle, and they [the sides] are of the eighth degree of knowledge, individually, the former being an Elasson, the latter a Mizon; combined, they [the sides] are of the sixth degree [of knowledge], and bear a particular proportion one to another.’*^'’ In short, the area is inexpressible, in fact a Medial.

 Let the octagon be UQTX)XRSP, and the star UOSQXPTRU^^^: therefore when a pair of lines, say QT, TO, containing the ti octagon angle QTO, have a line drawn through their other ends Q, O, the connecting line is the side of a Tetragon, because half of eight is four.

 Therefore, after a Tetragon has been constructed in the circle (to leave out other ways of constructing the Octagon), let there he drawn from the center L a perpendicular to its side 0(^ to cut the side in M and the arc in T, by using [the construction given in] Euclid 7 .
-7 2 , Then, by Euclid 111.30,^^^^ the two parts of the quarter circle OQ namely the arcs OT, TQ, will be equal.
+7 2 , Then, by Euclid 111.30, the 2 parts of the quarter circle OQ namely the arcs OT, TQ, will be equal.
 Joining the points O and T will give the line OT as the side of the Octagon, and joining O, S will give OS as the side of the star [octagon].

 Joining the center L with Qy because QML is a right angle, therefore QL [which is] Expressible in length, is, [when] squared, equal to the sum of the squares of (JM and ML.

 Moreover, the semidiameter QL, squared, is equal to twice the square of QM, half the side of the square.
-Therefore QM and ML are equal, and each is Expressible only in square, by section XXXV above.^^^ Thus the square of LQ exceeds that of LM by the square of the line MQ which
+Therefore QM and ML are equal, and each is Expressible only in square, by section XXXV above.^^^

+Thus the square of LQ exceeds that of LM by the square of the line MQ which in length is incommensurable with the line LQ But LQ and LS, and LT are equal.

-in length is incommensurable with the line LQ But LQ and LS, and LT are equal.
-Therefore the compound line SM will be a fourth Binomial, whose Terms are SL and LM, by the definitions before Euclid X.48.'^^ The remainder M T will be a fourth Apotome, whose Terms are TL and LM, by the definition before Euclid X. 5 5 .
+Therefore the compound line SM will be a fourth Binomial, whose Terms are SL and LM, by the definitions before Euclid X.48.'^^ The remainder M T will be a fourth Apotome, whose Terms are TL and LM, by the definition before
+Euclid X. 5 5 .
 1'2

-And because MS is a fourth binomial, and ST is expressible, therefore, by Euclid the line QS, which when squared is equal to the Rectangle con­ tained by them,^^^ is a Mizon: thus because TM is a fourth Apotome, and TS is expressible: therefore TQ the side of the Octangle, which when squared is equal to the rectangle contained by MT, TS, is an Elasson, by Euclid X.94.^^^ The elements of these lines are shown in the diagram as PA, the greater one, and AT, the smaller one.
+And because MS is a fourth binomial, and ST is expressible, therefore, by Euclid the line QS, which when squared is equal to the Rectangle contained by them,^^^ is a Mizon: thus because TM is a fourth Apotome, and TS is expressible: therefore TQ the side of the Octangle, which when squared is equal to the rectangle contained by MT, TS, is an Elasson, by Euclid X.94.

+The elements of these lines are shown in the diagram as PA, the greater one, and AT, the smaller one.
 For adding AT to PA gives PT, the side of the
 star: and on the other hand taking TA away from either PA or YT leaves AY, that is QU the side of the Octagon.
-That is to say, the Elasson TQ squared, is twice the square of the Prosharmozusa TA; and the side of the Tetragon QP, squared, is equal to the sum of the squares of the elements PA and AQ that is AT.^^^
+That is to say, the Elasson TQ squared, is twice the square of the Prosharmozusa TA; and the side of the Tetragon QP, squared, is equal to the sum of the squares of the elements PA and AQ that is AT.

-And the ratio of PX, a Mizon, to the greater of the Elements PA, is the same as the ratio of TQ an Elasson, to the smaller of the Elements TA, and in turn the ratio of the greater of the elements PA to the smaller AT is equal to the ratio of the Mizon PX to the Elasson TQ As the greater is to the smaller;
+The ratio of PX, a Mizon, to the greater of the Elements PA, is the same as the ratio of TQ an Elasson, to the smaller of the Elements TA, and in turn the ratio of the greater of the elements PA to the smaller AT is equal to the ratio of the Mizon PX to the Elasson TQ As the greater is to the smaller;
-so the sum is to the difference.^'^'^
+so the sum is to the difference.

-Now these sides SQ QT are not only Mizon and Elasson; but are also lines such that other such lines can be made from them by addition or subtraction.
+These sides `SQ` `QT` are not only Mizon and Elasson.
+They are also lines such that other such lines can be made from them by addition or subtraction.

 For, first, they are incommensurable with one another, second, the sum of the squares of TQ QS is equal to the square of the expressible line TS.

-Third, the Rectangle contained by TQ QS is a Medial for it is equal to the rectangle con­ tained by QM, half the side of the Tetragon, expressible only in square, and by TS, expressible in length: from which [it follows] that they [the sides of the
+Third, the Rectangle contained by TQ QS is a Medial for it is equal to the rectangle contained by QM, half the side of the Tetragon, expressible only in square, and by TS, expressible in length: from which [it follows] that they [the sides of the 2 figures are also of the sixth degree of knowledge when compounded.

-two figures] are also of the sixth degree of knowledge when compounded.
-There­ fore by [Euclid] X.39 when they are compounded into one line TQS they make a Mizon,^^^ and by X.76 when TQ that is QZ, is subtracted from QS, the re­ mainder, ZS, is an Elasson.^^^ Thus it can come about that an Elasson and a Mizon, belonging to one pair, become the Elements of another pair, and the Elasson, subtracted from its Mizon, leaves the Elasson of the other [pair].
+Therefore by [Euclid] X.39 when they are compounded into one line TQS they make a Mizon,^^^ and by X.76 when TQ that is QZ, is subtracted from QS, the remainder, ZS, is an Elasson.^^^ Thus it can come about that an Elasson and a Mizon, belonging to one pair, become the Elements of another pair, and the Elasson, subtracted from its Mizon, leaves the Elasson of the other [pair].
 As for the area of the Octagon, the figure is made up of eight triangles like